dominikborkowski/slurm_acct/README.md

 ## slurm_acct.py

 Simple tool for constructing sacct command to run various accounting reports in the format expected by our business office.
 Current output is just a command, or set of them, which you have to execute manually on one of our clusters.
-Soon we'll have `--execute` option working.

 ### Features

 * Defaults are calculated to produce last month's accounting
 * Defaults are shown in `--help`
-* Business office output
+* Business office output (uses specific queue & filename combinations)
 * Automatically calculate last day of the month
+* Execute constructed commands
 * Python 2.7 & 3 compatible, using commonly available modules

 ### Examples

-* Run last month's aggregate report for all users and clusters:
+* Show how to run last month's aggregate report for all users and clusters:

 	```
 	 ./slurm_accts.py